xingguanglang/buff163_tool/README.md

 2. Install Python 3.11, Chrome browser, and the corresponding version of Playwright library.

-3. Run setting_browser.py, log in to your BUFF account, then close the browser after logging in.
+3. Run _setting_browser.py_, log in to your BUFF account, then close the browser after logging in.

-4. Open market_filter.py, modify the list of elements you want (leave unchanged if you don't understand), and run it.
+4. Open _market_filter.py_, modify the list of elements you want (leave unchanged if you don't understand), and run it.
 This script will generate a file named buff_item.json in the json folder.

-5. Open and run main.py.
+5. Open and run _main.py_.
 This script will generate a file named storage.json in the json folder.

 **Update on March 25**